dieexbr/bos2000semi/README.md

 # Contact

-Please drop a message at dieexbr17@gmail.com should you have any question about this repository.
+Please send a message at dieexbr17@gmail.com should you have any question about this repository.